MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-python.md

 ---
 title: Submit jobs to Azure Quantum with Python
-description: This document provides a basic guide to submit and run Q# applications in Azure Quantum using Q# Jupyter Notebooks.
+description: This document provides a basic guide to submit and run Q# applications in Azure Quantum using Python.
 author: KittyYeungQ
 ms.author: kitty
 ms.date: 06/29/2020